Société Minière de Bakwanga: Recent developments

+Subsidiary operations

 Energy production

 MIBA has a subsidiary, Energie du Kasaï (Enerka) which operates the Tshiala hydroelectric power station to power mining activities, and also provides power to the nearby city of Mbuji-Mayi.
 The plant was previously installed with twelve turbines and 18 megawatt total capacity.
 These consisted of the 1.4 MW Tshiala 1, 7 MW Lubilanji 1, and 10.08 MW Lubilanji 2.
 The Lubilanji 2 expansion of the plant was finalized after a $5 million contract with Anglo Belgian Corporation in July 2000.

 In 2012, MIBA ended a contract with the company Hydroforce Congo which had managed the hydropower plant for over four years.

 In 2021, president Félix Tshisekedi recommended the plant be transferred to the national electricity company SNEL, and a Tshiala II project bring the plant up to combined 8 MW.

 As of 2022, only two of the turbines were still working, at a capacity of 3.2 megawatts.

-Airline
+Air transportation

-MIBA formerly operated a cargo airline known as MIBA Aviation.
+From 1994 to 2005, MIBA operated a one-aircraft cargo airline known as MIBA Aviation.